08 Dec 2017 Could marijuana decriminalization present an opportunity for better policy?

 We’ve been inundated with this kind of rhetoric: Our laws have failed.
 Prohibition doesn’t work.
 People are doing it anyway.
 Criminalizing it just makes the profits go to criminals.
 And so on.
 For years, leading publications like The Economist and The New York Times have been calling for legalization.

 This narrative leaves out some important facts.
 First, prohibition hasn’t really been tried and found wanting in recent years.
-It’s been eschewed.
+It’s been found cumbersome and left largely untried.
 Halifax’s Police Chief said, “Small seizures [of marijuana] are higher maintenance than public drinking.
 The person with the bottle of booze is given a ticket; the person with the joint requires three to four hours of police work,” he said.
 “If the case goes to court, and it’s a first-time offence, the case may be withdrawn.”
 The Montreal Gazette reported that it could not find anyone in the city who had been in prison for basic possession (under 30 grams).

 As the Vancouver Police Department reportedly stated, “the VPD does not place a high investigative or enforcement priority on people for cannabis possession only.
 In fact, where charges are recommended, in the vast majority of cases the cannabis possession charge is one of usually several more serious offences involved in the same incident.”
 So, police avoid enforcing the law.
 Obvious incidents of possession are typically overlooked – which is why it’s so common to see and smell people smoking pot.
 And while there are still thousands of possession-related arrests in Canada each year, charges are not laid in most of them.